jbaruch/athens/docs/content/configuration/upstream.md

 D
 ```
 2. If you are not using a config file, create a new config file (based on the sample config.dev.toml and edit values to match your environment).
-Additionally in the config file, set the following parameters as suggested:
+Additionally in the current or new config file, set the following parameters as suggested:

 ```
 FilterFile = "/usr/local/lib/FilterForGoCenter"